All comparisonsTask Managers

 Microsoft To Do

-Superlist fails first because the interface assumes collaborative workflows before basic task entry.
+Superlist fails first because it breaks when the interface assumes collaborative workflows before basic task entry.

 Verdict